-Have you taken the time recently to look closely at your sash and case windows?
-Although they may look okay when you look at them in passing, it is worth remembering that whether windows are in good condition is not just connected to how they look.
+Have you taken time recently to look closely at your sash and case windows?
+Although they may look okay when you look at them in passing, it is worth remembering that if windows seem to be in good condition, it is not just connected to how they look.
 As windows are part of your home’s protective barrier from the elements, they can have a big impact on the standard of living you have.

 Draughts Are Commonplace

 While you might notice them at first, small draughts cause problems with your property’s heat retention abilities.
 Eventually, it will start to have a noticeable effect on your monthly premiums on heating and can leave your home feeling unwelcoming and cold – especially during winter.

 One big and loud sign that your windows are suffering from damage and in need of repair or need to be replaced is condensation on the inside.
 When the sealing around your window is not working properly, the inside of your home starts getting exposed to the weather conditions on the outside.
 The difference in temperature between the inside and outside causes condensation.

 When condensation is not appropriately dealt with, it leads to bigger problems like dampness and the growth and spreading of mould.